-There's a reason big companies like Google and Cisco are using the Design Sprint process to innovate quickly and get more done (in four days!)
+There's a reason companies like Google and Cisco are using Design Sprints to innovate quickly and get more done… in days, not months.

-Design Sprints are focused and hands-on.
-This process gives your team a set of tools to quickly identify and prioritize a current problem or challenge, build a test solution, and get it in front of sample users for feedback (again in four days).
+Sprint activities are fast-paced and collaborative, so your team can quickly identify current problems or opportunities, prioritize options, build a test solution, and get it in front of users for feedback.

 Watch: When should you do a Design Sprint?

 When should you do a Design Sprint for your organization?

 Jonathan Courtney from AJ&Smart, the top firm in the world offering Design Sprints, tells you.

 I learned from the best!
 I completed Master Class training with AJ&Smart and Jake Knapp, the creator of Google Design Sprints.
 I also bring in my years of design and development experience, as well as my consulting and teaching skills.So, are you ready to Sprint?